caltechlibrary/popstar/README.md

 # Grubbs Archive Project

 Shortcuts can be exported and saved as files.
+These shortcuts can be imported into the Shortcuts app on MacOS using the menu item _File_ ▹ _Import_.

-For preservation and history, saved copies of the workflow are kept in a GitHub repository.
-A more direct way of sharing Shortcuts is via an iCloud sharing mechanism provided by Apple for the purpose of distributing Shortcuts.
+Installing the shortcuts directly on an iPhone is more difficult because there is no equivalent import command in the iOS version of Shortcuts.
+Instead, it is easier to use the iCloud sharing mechanism provided by Apple for the purpose of distributing Shortcuts.

-Links to latest copies of the Shortcuts:

-A work in progress ...
+## License

+Software produced by the Caltech Library is Copyright © 2024 California Institute of Technology.
+This software is freely distributed under a modified BSD 3-clause license.
+Please see the [LICENSE](LICENSE) file for more information.

 ## Acknowledgments